Maiden and married names: Japan

 Japanese law does not recognize married couples who have different surnames as lawful husband and wife.
 According to 2019 data, 95.5% of women took their husband's surname upon marriage.
 The constitutionality of this law has been challenged in court.

 In a 2015 ruling, and again in a 2021 ruling, the plaintiffs argued that forcing couples to share a surname violates the constitution, specifically the principles of individual dignity and gender equality, as the burden of changing a name disproportionately falls on women, causing a loss of identity.

 However, the Supreme Court of Japan has twice upheld the law, ruling it constitutional.
 In both the 2015 and 2021 decisions, the Court stated that the single-surname system is well-established in Japanese society and is a rational way to identify family members.
 The Court also noted that any disadvantages from a name change are mitigated by the widespread informal use of maiden names, and concluded that the issue of allowing separate spousal names is a matter for the Diet (Japan's parliament) to decide, not the judiciary.

 Legal challenges continued in 2024.
 In March, on International Women's Day, a total of twelve plaintiffs (six couples) filed lawsuits against the government in both the Tokyo and Sapporo district courts.
 The plaintiffs are seeking damages, arguing that "the current situation, where one party must abandon their surname to marry, harms individual dignity."

 The issue has also drawn international scrutiny.
 In November 2024, the U.N.
 Committee on the Elimination of Discrimination against Women (CEDAW) urged the Japanese government to revise the Civil Code to allow married couples to choose separate surnames.
 The committee expressed deep concern that the current system is discriminatory and disproportionately impacts women, recommending that Japan "ensure that women and men can choose their family name upon marriage without any constraints or discrimination."

+In Japan, women who marry and take their husband’s surname — as well as the very small number of men who take their wife’s surname (such as the husband of current PM Sanae Takaichi for example) — may continue to use their former surname alongside their legal surname on identity documents such as driver’s licenses, health insurance cards, My Number cards, and passports, by presenting documents that prove their maiden or former name, such as an extract from the family register, a birth registration record, or a copy of their residence certificate showing their previous surname.

+For example, if a woman whose surname was Hayashi marries a man named Tagawa and takes his surname, her passport may list her surname as TAGAWA (HAYASHI).